nodecopter/summerofdrones.com/pages/sponsor.md

 The primary benefit from these events is education.
 Developers who are usually involved in the front- or backend aspects of web development are given the chance to learn about robotics.
-This turns out to be a fun way to discover new algorithms and techniques that can be suprisingly related to the challenges faced in modern web applications.
+This turns out to be a fun way to discover new algorithms and techniques that can be surprisingly related to the challenges faced in modern web applications.

 Additionally the events are also great networking opportunities.